-Veterans groups miss opportunities to curb tobacco useOctober 31st, 2013 by Stephanie Stephens in Health /
+Veterans groups miss opportunities to curb tobacco useOctober 31, 2013 by Stephanie Stephens in Medicine & Health / Health

 Studies have shown that U.S. military veterans smoke at a higher rate than civilians.
 Websites targeting veterans, however, fail to provide information about the risks of tobacco products and how to quit smoking, finds a new report in the American Journal of Health Promotion.